chrispyroberts/NN-Library-in-SML/README.md

-# Building a Neural Net Library (Multi-layer perceptron) in SML (A Functional Programming Language)
+# Building a Neural Net Library (Multi-Layer Perceptron) in SML (A Functional Programming Language)